cronologic-de/ndigo5g_babel/ug_example/README.md

 ### Linux
 1. `Cronologic PCI Linux Kernel Module` needs to be installed on your machine.
 You can build it from [`cronologic_linux_kernel`](https://github.com/cronologic-de/cronologic_linux_kernel) on GitHub.
-2. In a terminal, navigate to the _Output Folder_ and run the executable. `sudo` privileges may be necessary.
+2. In a terminal, navigate to the `./bin` and run the executable. `sudo` privileges may be necessary.